Irish Setter

 Health & Care:

-Irish Setters are generally healthy, but may be predisposed to certain conditions, including:
+The Irish Setter is generally healthy but may be prone to certain health concerns, including:

 -